 - Played straight in Bender's Big Score though.
 Fry loses Leela to a man named Lars.
 He later travels to the past and splits in two, with the original Fry returning to the future and the time loop created copy staying and living 12 years in Fry's original time.
 When Bender travels back in time to kill this Fry, his attack burns Fry's hair off and damages his vocal cords, changing his voice.
 Time-loop Fry looks in the mirror and realizes that he is Lars and then travels to the future to court Leela.

 - On The Secret Saturdays, the Saturday family and their nemesis, V.V.
-Argost, go through the entire first two seasons, to retrieve clues that would help locate Kur, only to find the surprising truth.
-The Antarctic Cryptid that they fought wasn't Kur, but that cryptid-controlling Zak is (and has always been) Kur...
+Argost, spend the first season trying to retrieve clues that would help locate Kur, a dangerous ancient Sumerian being that ruled over all cryptids, only to find that Zak, who has always had the ability to communicate with these creatures, is Kur's reincarnation.

 - Secret Jewish heritage converts neo-Nazi

 - One incredibly sad example is that of David Reimer.
-He and his twin brother were being circumcised shortly after birth, but the careless doctor burnt off his entire penis.
+He was circumcised at seven months old for phimosis, but his penis was burned beyond repair by failed electrocauterization.
 Therefore, he was sexually reassigned as a girl.
 He appeared to be feminine in the first few years of life, but then exhibited wholly masculine traits, leading to a mental breakdown in adolescence when as a social female he underwent aspects of male puberty despite having had estrogen treatment.
 At this point he finally learned the truth from his parents.
-He transitioned to male much as an FTM transgender person does, but felt haunted the rest of his life by the lies of his childhood, eventually culminating in his suicide (as well as that of his twin brother) at age 38.
+He transitioned to male much as an FTM transgender person does, but felt haunted the rest of his life by the lies of his childhood, eventually culminating in his suicide at age 38.
 It didn't help that at this point he was already a textbook example in university sociology classes about the limits of social conditioning.

 - There's a museum in Galveston, Texas that had an exhibit on the world's most dangerous creatures, with pictures and a few of the smaller ones.
 At the end of the exhibit, there's a picture of "The deadliest creature in the world".
 There's only a mirror.

-- A white supremacist who wanted to create a town just for white supremacists and Neo-Nazis was shocked late in 2013 when a DNA test revealed he was 14% Sub-Saharan African.
+- Craig Cobb, a white supremacist who wanted to create a town just for white supremacists and Neo-Nazis, was shocked late in 2013 when a DNA test revealed he was 14% Sub-Saharan African.
 To be expected if you know about genetics and biology, but it was contrary to the ardent white supremacist's expectations.

-- While studying brain scans to search for patterns that correlated with psychopathic behavior, a certain neuroscientist found that his own brain fit the profile.
+- While studying brain scans to search for patterns that correlated with psychopathic behavior, a neuroscientist named James Fallon found that his own brain fit the profile.